zhang-hua/cortana-intelligence-interactive-voice-response-bot/Manual Deployment Guide/README.md

 -   This will open the publish wizard.

 -   On Publish wizard, select the location on your machine where you want to publish the solution.

--  Click Next, and select from CD-ROM or DVD-ROM.
+-  Click Next, and select From CD-ROM or DVD-ROM.

 -   On the next screen, select “The application will not check for updates”